Wix Review (2022)

 Wix’s software powers more than 20 million websites today, so clearly they’re doing something right.
 There are other website builders that do work without a preset grid but are truly horrible in how elements interact.

-With this new-found freedom there are countless options and numerous attention grabbing features.
-All of the sudden the easy, drag-and-drop website builder you chose has turned on you and you become overwhelmed.
+With such level of freedom there are numerous options and various tempting features.
+All of the sudden the straightforward and user-friendly website builder you chose has turned on you and you become overwhelmed.
 So much to learn!
 So little time!

 Who Wix is Actually For